ifpb/positron/README.md

 ## Information

-The POSITRON was implemented and tested based on version 3.38 of [NS-3](https://www.nsnam.org), in a Ubuntu 22.04 Linux environment.
+POSITRON was implemented and tested with version 3.38 of [NS-3](https://www.nsnam.org), in a Ubuntu 22.04 Linux environment.

 For its operation, prior installation of SQLite 3 and the YAML CPP library is required.